8.3.1 Faculty Employment

 Temporary or part-time personnel serving without a written contract hold their employment at the pleasure of the institution President and chief academic officer and their immediate supervisor, any of whom may discontinue the employment of such employee without cause or advance notice.

-When a faculty member of any USG institution is charged with the violation of a state or federal law, or is indicted for any such offense, a thorough review of the circumstances shall be carried out by the President or his or her designee.
+When a faculty member of any USG institution is charged with the violation of a state or federal law, or is indicted for any such offense, a thorough review shall be carried out promptly by the President’s appointed designee.
+If upon the completion of such review the President’s designee determines that it is in the best interests of the institution, the faculty member may be temporarily suspended with or without pay.

-In the event a faculty member is temporarily suspended, the administration shall immediately convene an ad hoc faculty committee or utilize the services of an appropriate existing faculty committee for the purpose of hearing an appeal by the faculty member.
-The appeal shall be submitted in writing in accordance with procedures to be established by the hearing committee, which shall render its decision within ten days from the conclusion of the hearing.
-Thereafter, the faculty member may apply for discretionary review under Board of Regents’ Policy.
+In the event a faculty member is temporarily suspended, the faculty member may request a review within ten days of being notified of the decision.
+If the faculty member does so, the President shall immediately convene an ad hoc faculty committee or utilize the services of an appropriate existing faculty committee for the purpose of reviewing the suspension.
+The review shall be conducted based on written submissions from the faculty member and the President’s designee and any additional materials that the committee finds to be appropriate in accordance with procedures to be established by the committee, which shall render its decision within ten days after the date that the committee was convened.
+The committee will recommend that the suspension either continue or cease.
+If it recommends that the suspension continue, it should also recommend whether the remainder of the suspension should be with or without pay.
+The President will then consider the committee’s recommendations and promptly make a final decision regarding the suspension.
+The faculty member may thereafter apply for discretionary review of the institution’s final decision under Board of Regents’ Policy.

 8.3.10 Faculty Employment Applications